 If you are a dog lover, this might come as a shock: Not everyone loves dogs.
 In fact, some people downright despise dogs.

 Dog lovers are never going to change the minds of some people.
 Certain people are going to keep hating dogs no matter what.
-However, some non-dog-lovers might be swayed if they can see that dogs can actually be wonderful creatures.
+However, some non-dog-lovers might be swayed if they can see that dogs can actually be wonderful animals.

 How can dog lovers change some minds?
-Be responsible dog owners and respect others.
+By being responsible dog owners and respecting others.
 Have good manners and teach good manners to your dogs.
-If dog... owners choose not to be responsible and respectful, then it only gives dogs and their owners a bad name.
+If dog owners choose not to be responsible and respectful, then it only gives dogs and their owners a bad name.

 You Don't Pick Up After Your Dog

 It sounds simple, but some people still don’t do it.
 Just pick up your dog’s poop!
 Stepping in dog poop is seriously disgusting and annoying.
 Respect your neighbors and help keep your community clean.
 Pick up your dog’s poop every single time.

 Yes, dogs will bark.
 Sometimes the barking is helpful to alert us to danger or to scare off a threat.
 However, excessive barking is a problem.
 Your neighbors do not need to hear your dog barking on and on.
 This really should be common sense.
 Your barking dog is noise pollution!

 It's pretty frustrating to watch someone struggle with an unruly dog.
 It's even worse to be the person who has to deal with someone else's out-of-control dog.
 When dogs lunge and yank the leash on walks, it can upset other dogs and people (especially those who are afraid of dogs).
 When dogs bounce around and act hyperactive, it affects everyone around them.
 When dogs jump on people, it's annoying, uncomfortable, and someone could get hurt.